python/typing/docs/spec/concepts.rst

 Union with None
 ~~~~~~~~~~~~~~~

-One common case of union types are *optional* types, which are a union with
+One common case of union types are *optional* types, which are unions with
 ``None``.
 Example::

   def handle_employee(e: Employee | None) -> None: ...